General Program FAQs

 When should I apply?

-We have two application deadlines for the January 2018 start date.
+We have two application deadlines for the January 2019 start date.
 All applicants who submit by the deadline will receive an admissions decision on the notification date.
 If you're admitted, you must submit a $2,500 enrollment deposit and credential verification release by the date indicated to hold your seat in the class.
-NOTE: The application deadline for domestic applicants has been extended through Nov.
-1.

 If I am not admitted to the program, can I reapply?